leander-hass/leander-hass/README.md

 ### HTML
 I started programming my first Webpage in 7th Grade in School.

-Since then I rapidly caught up with HTML5 and I'm staying up to Date with the newest Develolments.
+Since then I rapidly caught up with HTML5 and I'm staying up to Date with the newest Developments.

 ### CSS
 When you are Developing a Website CSS is a Must Have.